navidJadid/openease_frontend_development/README.md

     docker-compose up -d
     ```

-The build might take a while (~20 min), as some of the required images are quite large.
+Unfortunately as of right now, the build might take a while (~20 min), as some of the required images are quite large.
 We are working to reduce their sizes and the build time, but for now it unfortunately is what it is.

-Use the following command to see what is currently running:
+After the build was successful, use the following command to see which containers are currently running:

     ```
     docker-compose ps